DamienDesb/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Damien Desbruyères currently works at the Laboratory of Physical and Spatial Oceanography (LOPS), within the Institut Français de Recherche pour l'Exploitation de la Mer (IFREMER).
-Damien does research in dynamical and descriptive physical Oceanography, with an observational focus on global ocean heat uptake, and on the mechanisms shaping the large-scale circulation and heat content of the North Atlantic Ocean.
+I currently works at the Laboratory of Physical and Spatial Oceanography (LOPS), within the Institut Français de Recherche pour l'Exploitation de la Mer (IFREMER).
+I do research in dynamical and descriptive physical Oceanography, with an observational focus on global ocean heat uptake, and on the mechanisms shaping the large-scale circulation and heat content of the North Atlantic Ocean.